thesupersonic16/DALTools/README.md

 ## ScriptDatabaseEditor - Date A Live: Rio Reincarnation Script Database Editor
 A GUI tool made to allow editing the database.bin file located in the Script directory.
 The database file contains information mainly extras, menu and some common definitions like character and voice names.

-Note: This tool can also preview some resources if Date A Live: Rio Reincarnation is found installed.
+Note: This tool can also preview some resources if Rio Reincarnation is found installed.

 Using this tool is easy, drag your database.bin file onto the exe file or run it alone for it to load your current script archive from your game installation (By default English will be loaded).